Duncan A. McMillan

 - A requirement that the defendant obtain a substance abuse assessment and complete any treatment program recommended by the assessing agency.

-- A mandatory term of imprisonment of 24 hours, which term may be suspended upon one or both of the following conditions:
+- A mandatory term of imprisonment of 24 hours, which term may be suspended upon the condition that the defendant perform 24 hours of community service.

 - A one year revocation of the defendant’s driving privilege.

-The law in North Carolina provides that if a person is convicted of Driving While Impaired and that person had an alcohol concentration of 0.16 or more at the time of the offense, a judge must order that any limited driving privilege issued be conditioned upon the installation of an ignition interlock system approved by the Commission.
+The law in North Carolina provides that if a person is convicted of Driving While Impaired and if the State proves at a sentencing hearing that the person had an alcohol concentration of 0.15 or more at the time of the offense, a judge must order that any limited driving privilege issued be conditioned upon the installation of an ignition interlock system approved by the Commission.
 A limited driving privilege issued with an interlock system requirement restricts the driver to the operation of only one particular designated motor vehicle.
 It is further required that the holder of the limited driving privilege personally activate the ignition interlock system before driving the motor vehicle.

 The only exception to this requirement is if the vehicle driven by the holder of the limited privilege is owned by the licensee’s employer; is operated by the licensee solely for work related purposes; and the owner (employer) has filed with the court a written document authorizing the applicant to drive the vehicle for work related purposes under the authority of a limited driving privilege.